Defensive Model Expansion for Robust Bayesian Inference

 To gain better insight into the remaining sources of variability, Figure~\ref{fig:mepstree} displays a CART fit to the residuals $\widehat \mu(X_i) - \widetilde \mu(X_i)$, where $\widetilde \mu(x)$ denotes the additive summary of $\widehat \mu(x)$.
-The magnitude of the predictions of the CART model represent how off, on average, the additive summary is from the general BART model for subsets of the observations.
-The largest degree of misfit occurs for individuals who are white and with poverty level less than $121$, with the additive summary predicting a health status on average 0.036 units higher than the GBART model.
+The CART predictions quantify the average discrepancy between the additive summary and the GBART fit within each subgroup.
+The largest degree of misfit occurs for white individuals with poverty level below $121$, with the additive summary predicting a health status on average 0.036 units higher than the GBART model.

 \paragraph{Summary} Overall, we see that the general BART model is able to adapt to the amount of evidence in favor of the linear model, reverting to the linear model when there is little evidence of misspecification.
 In addition, when there \emph{is} evidence of misspecification, we have tools for inspecting the posterior to identify subsets of the data that are responsible for the misspecification.
 We feel that the additive summary is adequate (0.036 off in a small subgroup, relative to a residual standard deviation of around 1), although we could go further in this example by adding, for example, an interaction between poverty level and race.